We pick out ten young players to watch in the coming year – and decade.

 Jamie-Lee Napier (SCO, 19 – Chelsea)

-Chelsea's winter signing of Australian star Sam Kerr has stolen most of the attention but the arrival of versatile midfielder Napier from Hibernian could prove just as significant.
+Chelsea's winter signing of Australian star Sam Kerr stole most of the attention but the arrival of versatile midfielder Napier from Hibernian could prove just as significant.
 Napier was named the Scottish league's player of the year after her 22 goals in 33 games from a new advanced role for Hibs, while she was the outstanding player for the hosts at WU19 EURO in July, receiving a call-up to the senior squad the following month.

 Sofie Svava (DEN, 19 – Rosengård)

-The midfielder had picked up two league winner's medals this year, first in Denmark with Brøndby then, after her summer switch to Rosengård, helping them reclaim the Swedish title.
+The midfielder picked up two league winner's medals last year, first in Denmark with Brøndby then, after her summer switch to Rosengård, helping them reclaim the Swedish title.
 Also breaking into the Denmark senior team in 2019, a regular in their excellent start to UEFA Women's EURO 2021 qualifying, Svava is the possessor of a sweet left foot.

 Nikita Tromp (NED, 17 – Zwolle)

 Vivianne Miedema first made her name with record-breaking goalscoring feats for the Netherlands in the UEFA Women's U17 EURO.
 Last season Tromp matched Miedema's mark of 18 for the season and took her career tally in the competition to 27, seven more than her senior compatriot.
-Eight more have already followed in WU19 qualifying this season and she has five goals in ten games for new club Zwolle, who she joined from Ajax in the summer.
+Eight more have already followed in WU19 qualifying this season and she has five goals in 12 games for new club Zwolle, who she joined from Ajax in the summer.